Zalmotek/renesas-ams-osram-pmod1/README.md

 ### The Wire library

-Inside this header file we have implemented a rudimentary version of the Wire library from Arduino using the operations defined earlier.
-Here we have also declared 2 arrays: the rx and tx buffers which are going to be used for receiving and transmitting data.
-Let’s take an in depth look at the functions found here.
+In this library we have declared 2 arrays: the rx and tx buffers which are going to be used for receiving and transmitting data.
+Let’s take an in depth look at the functions found here:

 The *wire_clear_buffer_n* function takes 2 arguments.
 The buff pointer represents the buffer that we want to clear and len represents how many bytes we want to erase from it.